Lychee or Litchi chinensis is a fruit with many benefits that are good for health.

 First of all, lychee appeases pain.
 It is an effective analgesic in case of headaches and gastric pain.

 Like most fruits, lychee has high fiber content: 1.5 g for 3.5 oz (100g).
 It regulates intestinal transit and improves digestion.
 Thus lychee is a remedy for constipation and it soothes pain and heartburn.
-It is ideal to put some order back in our digestive functions after the marathon it endures during end-of-year celebrations.
+It is ideal to put order back in our digestive functions, especially after the load it endures during end-of-year celebrations.

-Lychee is an interesting source of antioxidants.
+Lychee is an rich source of antioxidants.
 These neutralize free radicals, which are detrimental to our health and responsible for various cancers and other diseases.

 The first among these antioxidants is of course vitamin C, involved in defending the immune system.
 It stimulates our defense protocols when faced with certain pathogens (viral agents especially).

-Lychee reduces bad cholesterol levels and limits accumulation of it in the arteries.
+Lychee reduces bad cholesterol levels and limits build-up of it in the arteries.

-Ingestion: it is recommended to drink one glass of lychee juice a day.
+Ingestion: the amount to drink would be one glass of lychee juice a day.

 This exotic fruit offers a very reasonable 66 kcal / 3.5 oz (100 g).
 Lychee thus finds a place in a healthy diet.
 Of course, you shouldn’t overdo it.

-Athletes love it because lychee is known to enhance muscle tone.
-Also, it is very effective to stimulate you in case of exhaustion.
-It is also recommended for pregnant women.
+Athletes love it because lychee enhances muscle tone.
+Also, it is very effective to stimulate you in case of fatigue.
+It is also often a good suggestion for pregnant women.

-Lychee contains B group vitamins, too, which are involved in reducing cholesterol levels and in producing erythrocytes (red blood cells that carry oxygen).
+Lychee contains B group vitamins, too.
+These are involved in reducing cholesterol levels and in producing erythrocytes (red blood cells that carry oxygen).

-It also contains many minerals and trace elements crucial in enabling proper body functions such as calcium for bone and tooth health, iron against anemia, as well as sodium, phosphorus and magnesium.
+It also contains many minerals and trace elements crucial in enabling proper body functions.
+This includes elements such as calcium for bone and tooth health, iron against anemia, as well as sodium, phosphorus and magnesium.

 Lychee in the kitchen

-How to prepare lychee to preserve its benefits:
+How to prepare lychee to keep its benefits

 Lychee can equally be eaten raw or cooked, sweet or salty.